Smoke Damage Claims

 - Failing to accept or reject a claim within a reasonable time

 - Failing to provide a prompt, fair and equitable settlement

 - Denying a claim because of religion, race, gender or other characteristics

 If you prevail in court, you could be awarded up to three times the amount of the claim, attorneys fees and any other damage the court deems appropriate.

 Unfair Settlement Practices | Texas Insurance Code – Learn more about bad faith practices by following the link.
 Scroll to section 541.060 to find a list of other bad faith acts.
 You can also learn about hearing procedures and misrepresentation of policy.
 The information can be found on the Texas Constitution and Statutes website.

 Homeowners Insurance Basics | Texas Department of Insurance – Follow the link provided to learn more about homeowner’s insurance.
 You can learn about the difference between replacement cost and actual cash value, your rights as a policyholder and additional personal property coverage.

-Texas Denied Smoke Damage Claims Lawyer
+Denied Smoke Damage Claims Lawyer in Texas